alifeee/blogtest/steam-collage-api/steam-collage-api.md

 Since this example is also an [actual endpoint][api.py:alive] for the server I set up, you can see it live [here](http://server.alifeee.co.uk:5000/steamcollage/alive).
 With only a few lines of Python code you can make a lovely web server.
 At the moment, it's only HTTP, not HTTPS, which means [I can only really use it to serve images][HTTP on HTTPS].
 But... that works fine for this!

-You can see the full api code in [`api.py`].
-Its function is to: take the steam id, and required image size (rows/cols/sorting), and use the methods from the sections above to make an image and return it.
+You can see the full API code in [`api.py`].
+Its function is to: take the steam ID, and required image size (rows/cols/sorting), and use the methods from the sections above to make an image and return it.
 Here is a briefened version of [the code][`api.py`]:

 ```python
 from steam_api import getGamesFromSteamId